mchenliu/PowerBI_Project/README.md

 # Introduction
-:mega: This project transform raw comapny data from a AdventureWorks, a global manufacturing company that produces cycling equipment and accessories into reports and dashboards to provide more management insights.
+:mega: This project transform raw comapny data from AdventureWorks, a global manufacturing company that produces cycling equipment and accessories, into reports and dashboards to provide management insights.
 The objective is to track KPIs, compare regional performance, analyze product-level trends and identify high-value customers.

 :computer: Check out the PowerBI reoport here: [AdventureWorks Report](https://github.com/mchenliu/PowerBI_Project/blob/main/AdventureWorks%20Report.pbix)